 Some of you have kids at home or visiting this holiday season.
 We have a collection of activities from puzzles, crafts, movies and even no-bake cookie fun!

 We hope you enjoy your holiday time with your kids, grandchildren and the kid in you!

 WHE Kids has added a coloring book to our collection of activity books for kids.
 CLICK text: WHEColorWild

 Each coloring page has the original photo and then a converted black-and-white image.
 Younger kids could enjoy crayons (those a bit older might like colored pencils) to explore how they could create wild horses and burros from their imagination.

 Using any printer you can select the pages you choose and print out for a fun activity during days when we are all cooped up inside due to bad weather.

 You can print our activity book by downloading the pdf: WHEKids+Activity+Book+Holiday+Gift (1)

 Or you can view the activity book and read in the digital magazine format by clicking: https://viewer.joomag.com/whekids-activity-book-holiday-gift/0172176001545587350

 There are many books and movies we all know.
-But a fast internet search could find you some new favorites.
+But we did a fast internet search and might have found some new favorites.